ucsb-cs56-projects/cs56-networking-chat/README.md

 ## State of the Program:
 * Able to run the program with gradle build
-* Able to run the program on a real databse
 * Get a reminder when close the client window if want to logout or no
 * Can normally close sub-windows
 * Automatically refresh the number of online